● Black gram is one of the most important pulses of India. It is also known as “Urad” in India.

 ● Sowing should be done in line sowingdrilling method with tractor drawn ferti-cum-seed drill or by bullock drawn ferticum-seed drill/tifan.

-● Ferti-cum-seed drill should be used for the application of fertilisers and seed sowing at a time.
+● Ferti-cum-seed drill should be used for the application of fertilizers and seed sowing at a time.

 ● Seed treating fungicide should be used to reduce infection which is caused by fungal pathogens in the soil.